Replace with your Workspace ID

 $keyBytes = [Convert]::FromBase64String($SharedKey)

-$sha256 = New-Object TypeName System.Security.Cryptography.HMACSHA256
+$sha256 = New-Object -TypeName System.Security.Cryptography.HMACSHA256

 $sha256.Key = $keyBytes